Cyeom97/Christopher_Yeom_ConnectFour_Game/README.md

 - As I mentioned previously that CSS is needed to show people how the game looks like, JavaScript or JS shows how the game operates.
 - I created a js file called script.js and this is where I will make the game come alive by calling variables, functions, and event listeners.
+  - **Variables:**
+  1. I created a score variable and a token variable that is linked to the message h2 tag and every div tag with the class of "spot"
+  2. I created a gameRun variable and set it to true so whenever I use functions, I would set the gameRun to false to end the game.
+  3. I created a player variable so I could change players in a function.
+  4. I then created a winningProb variable in an array.
+In this array, I listed every winning combination in the game.
+  - **For Loop:**
+  1. I needed to make sure that when I click a specific spot, it not only shows a color, but it changes color after each click.
+  2. To do this, I used a for loop.
+Inside the for loop, I created an event listener function.
+  3. Then inside the event listener, I wrote an if statement.
+The if statment concludes that when a spot is clicked, the color would change to either red or yellow, depending on the player.
+Then the next click would be the opposite as it is determined that the turn has changed.

 ---